Nuha24/To-do-List/README.md

-# 📝 Simple To-Do List App
+# 📝 Simple To-Do List

 A lightweight and intuitive **To-Do List application** built using **React**, **TypeScript**, and **Tailwind CSS**.
 This app helps users manage daily tasks efficiently with essential features like adding, selecting, and deleting tasks.